Franz Jones, D.O.

 Platelet-rich plasma (PRP) is a type of regenerative medicine that can help your body accelerate its healing process.
-Franz Jones, DO, offers PRP treatments at his three practices in Weston, Plantation, and Pembroke Pines, Florida.
+Franz Jones, DO, offers PRP treatments at his two practices in Fort Lauderdale and Coral Gables, Florida.
 Whether you have arthritis or are recovering from a sports injury, PRP may be an effective addition to your treatment plan.
 Call Dr. Jones or schedule an appointment online today.

 PRP is a regenerative medicine therapy that floods injured or damaged tissue with a serum made from your body’s own blood, which contains platelets and plasma.